Website Linking, Framing, and Inlining

 Legal Issues with Linking

-Deep linking is the practice of linking to the internal pages of a website, bypassing introductory pages as well as other material that would normally precede the linked page.
-By deep linking into a website, a person is able to navigate to the linked page without going through introductory pages that normally include things like advertisements and banners that provide the website with income.
-As a result of deep linking, many small businesses have suffered because of this loss of advertisement income.
-In addition, when one website deep links into another website, users could be confused into thinking that the two websites are related to each other.
+Deep linking is the practice of linking to the internal pages of a website, bypassing introductory pages as well as other material that would normally precede the linked page (such as advertisements).
+As a result, many small businesses have suffered because of this loss of ad income.
+In addition, when one website deep links into another website, users could be confused into thinking the two websites are related.

-It is well known and understood that traditional website linking will almost never constitute copyright infringement.
-However, when someone creates a link that is likely to promote the unauthorized copying of copyrighted material, it will constitute "contributory" copyright infringement if the party that created the link knew or had reason to know of the unauthorized copying and supported it.
+It is well understood that traditional website linking will almost never constitute copyright infringement.
+However, when someone creates a link that is likely to promote the unauthorized copying of copyrighted material, it will constitute "contributory" copyright infringement if the party that created the link had reason to know of the unauthorized copying.

 When a website "frames" something, it makes the contents of another website viewable from its own site.
-When one website frames another website, it may lead to legal issues involving copyright and trademark laws because the website arguably alters the appearance of the framed website.
-In addition, by framing another site, the framing website may give the impression that the website being framed endorses or is related to the offending website.
-For example, an online news website was sued because it framed the content of other major media websites such as USA Today, CNN and Time.
-The lawsuit settled and the offending website removed the framed content.
+Framing may lead to legal issues involving copyright and trademark laws because the website arguably alters the appearance of the framed website.
+Also, the framing website may give the impression that the site being framed endorses or is related to the offending site.

-Inlining is an online protocol that allows a special type of link to be inserted into one webpage that allows a viewer of that webpage to see the graphic file that is hosted on a separate webpage.
-As one example, if a viewer of XYZ website can view the "picture of the day" from ABCD's webpage without leaving the XYZ page, then this would be an example of inlining.
+Inlining is an online protocol that allows a special type of link to be inserted into one webpage that allows a viewer of that page to see the graphic file that is hosted on a separate webpage.
+For example, if a viewer of XYZ website can view the "picture of the day" from ABCD's webpage without leaving the XYZ page, then this would be an example of inlining.

 Another interesting twist involving inlining has come with the advent of online image search engines.
 These problems arose when an image search engine would display the full images it found through its searches on its own webpage and not direct a user to the owner's page.
 A federal appeals court found that this practice amounted to copyright infringement.
 If an image search displays only a lower resolution, thumbnail-size image, however, the display would constitute a fair use of copyrighted materials and would be legal.